halserach/wp-password-argon-two/README.md

 Both WordPress' [phpass](http://openwall.com/phpass) hasher and Bcrypt are secure.
 There is no emergent reason to upgrade.

 Learn more about the [reasons](https://roots.io/wordpress-password-security-follow-up/) about not using WordPress' default.

-### Why use Argon2i over the others?

-Argon2 password-based key derivation function is the winner of the [Password Hashing Competition](https://password-hashing.net) in July 2015, ranked better than Bcrypt and PBKDF2.

-Argon2 comes with 3 different modes: Argon2d, Argon2i, Argon2id.
-Argon2i is the one for password hashing.
-See: https://crypto.stackexchange.com/a/49969

 ### Does this plugin has 72-character limit like Bcrypt?